Jackson State–Southern football rivalry

 The Jackson State–Southern football rivalry, often informally called the BoomBox Classic, is a college football rivalry between the Tigers of Jackson State University (JSU) and the Jaguars of Southern University (SU).
 An annual conference game between two historically black universities in the Southwestern Athletic Conference (SWAC), its location usually rotates between JSU's Mississippi Veterans Memorial Stadium in Jackson, Mississippi and SU's A. W. Mumford Stadium in Baton Rouge, Louisiana, but it has also been held at larger venues to accommodate the large crowds that the game draws.
-As of 2025, the Jaguars lead the series 37–36.
+As of 2026, the series is tied 37–37.

 Background

 The teams first met on November 30, 1929, a 98–0 win by Southern.
 After that game, the series was not resumed again until 1958, when Jackson State joined the SWAC.
 Since then, the conference rivals have played each other every year—and twice in 1999 and 2013, when Southern defeated Jackson State in SWAC championship games.
 In fact, both schools are among the most successful SWAC members.
 Through 2024, Jackson State and Southern each won 19 SWAC football titles, tied for second-most.